EvgeniyaGorobets/PGxVision/README.md

 browseVignettes("PGxVision")
 ```

-`PGxVision` contains eight functions and four sample data sets.
+`PGxVision` contains nine functions and four sample data sets.
 Of the
+nine functions, one is to run the Shiny app for this package, three are
-eight functions, three are plotting functions for visualizing drug
+plotting functions for visualizing drug sensitivity data, and five are
-sensitivity data, and five are gene set analysis functions that help
+gene set analysis functions that help provide biological context for
-provide biological context for genes of interest.
+genes of interest.

 An overview of the package is illustrated below.